hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 treatment initiation (ET) or waiting for test result for another day (W).
 That’s the first square box `ET` and `W` shown in the<sup>**ref?**</sup>(fig:SMART) within `K=1` interval.
-Going forward, randomization is based on the decision rule explained below.:
+Going forward, randomization is based on the decision rule explained in the next section.:

 ## Decision rule

-Decision rule operationalizes how to use tailoring variable to guide the tactical decision at the second-stage.
+Decision rule operationalizes how to use tailoring variable to guide the tactical decision at the following stages.
 In our project, the decision rule are three different tailoring variables:

 1. For those who are assigned to early treatment, there is no further randomization
-2. For those who are assigned to wait, tailoring variable is a binary variable showing whether or not the valid test result was received by the end of the time interval.
+2. For those who are assigned to wait, **tailoring variable** is a binary variable showing whether or not the valid test result was received by the end of the time interval.
     - If test result is received, then the patient is assigned to “wait” in all following time interval, without any randomization
     - If test result is not received, then the patient is randomized in